airbnb/mavericks/docs/di.md

 Mavericks provides the configuration required to integrate into whatever dependency injection system you use.

-Dagger is the most commonly used dependency injection framework and used by .
+Dagger is the most commonly used dependency injection framework and used by Airbnb and Tonal.
 For that reason, Dagger is the recommended dependency injection framework for new apps using Mavericks.

 ## Dagger